CEDLA/UvA Master Latin American Studies > Research project

-In terms of ECs and time input, the Research Project accounts for over half the programme and may be considered the core of the CMP.
+In terms of ECs and time input, the Research Project accounts for over half the programme and may be considered the core of the CEDLA’s Master Latin American Studies.
 The research project trajectory is divided into three stages: Thesis Course 1 and writing of the research proposals; field research in Latin America; and Thesis Course 2.
 As students are encouraged to conduct research in accordance with their own interests and to elaborate relevant and innovative ideas, the research project trains students in the skills of analysis, critical assessment and design.

-Doing research in Latin America is a mandatory requirement of the CEDLA Master's Programme.
-The CMP students are supervised by the CEDLA research staff during their fieldwork research and when writing their graduate thesis.
+Doing research in Latin America is a mandatory requirement of the CEDLA’s Master Latin American Studies.
+The Master students are supervised by the CEDLA research staff during their fieldwork research and when writing their graduate thesis.
 Although students choose their own research themes (who their supervisor will be is decided by the research staff), it is advisable to either participate in the ongoing research of research staff members or to further build on the themes and results of past CEDLA research.
 The follwing link gives an overview of the possibilities for students to do research on the themes of the CEDLA research staff.
 Please find here the available Resarch Themes.

 The skills taught in Thesis Course 1 are assessed by means of assignments that shows students ability to use methods/techniques and that guide students in writing their research proposal.
 Their research proposal is discussed in class and presented to the staff and other students in different preparation stages.